 Nevertheless, significant challenges remain.
-Ag agents in particular are facing increased pressure to take on research responsibilities (once held by specialists) and teaching that take time away from their fundamental extension outreach educational program so there is less time for agents to make farm visits and keep abreast of what is happening in production agriculture.
-NJFB and the agricultural community must continue to focus the leadership of NJAES/SEBS on analyzing the impact to the Experiment Station as each agent/specialist retires and to hire and/or shift responsibilities to ensure coverage of the impacted areas of responsibility.
-NJFB shall continue to advocate to the leadership at NJAES/SEBS that they must continue to grow the focus on the unique Land Grant Research and Extension program that has historically allowed great agricultural production efficiencies to take place keeping production ahead of population growth and providing for a better standard of living for society as a whole.
+NJFB and the agricultural community must continue to focus the leadership of NJAES on analyzing the impact to the Experiment Station as each agent/specialist retires and to hire and/or shift responsibilities to ensure coverage of the impacted areas of responsibility.
+NJFB shall continue to advocate to the leadership at NJAES that they must continue to grow the focus on the unique Land Grant Research and Extension program that has historically promoted great agricultural production efficiencies and that will plan for the capacity needed to meet future mission-aligned program needs to take place keeping production ahead of population growth, developing new innovations and value added products and providing for a better standard of living for society as a whole.

-NJFB and the ag community are deeply concerned about further attrition of expertise and experience as many of our most valued ag agents and specialists become eligible for retirement in the next few years.
-A significant number of retirements without hiring replacements will negatively impact the delivery of critical agricultural programs across the state.
-Furthermore, once a position is identified for hire, it takes upwards of two years to fill the position.
-NJFB shall urge the NJAES/SEBS leadership to initiate the search process once a retirement is announced, thus expediting the process.
+NJFB and the ag community are deeply concerned about further attrition of expertise and experience as many of our most valued agricultural agents and specialists become eligible for retirement in the next few years.
+In the past, a significant number of retirements without hiring replacements have negatively impacted the delivery of critical agricultural programs across the state.
+NJFB shall urge the NJAES leadership to initiate the search process once a retirement is announced, thus expediting the process to insure a smooth transition.

 There are applied research areas which were covered by specialists in the past and are not covered now; yet are sorely needed by production agriculture.
-Though some progress has been made, there continues to be shifts in personnel where a highly effective Extension Specialist has retired and a replacement has not stepped up to address industry needs.
+Though some progress has been made, there continues to be shifts in personnel where a highly effective Extension Specialist has retired and a replacement has not been recruited to address industry needs.
 All of this has been done during a time of budget cuts.
 Farm Bureau believes support for production agriculture has suffered cuts disproportionate to other sectors of the Land Grant System.

-NJFB must continue to urge the leadership at NJAES/SEBS to maintain a balance between tenure track agricultural agents that deliver an educational program to the agricultural community with sufficient specialists to meet the applied research needs of the agricultural community.
-Research happens in areas where grant money can be found, rather than originating from production ag needs.
+NJFB must continue to urge the leadership at NJAES to maintain a balance between tenure track agricultural agents that deliver an educational program to the agricultural community with sufficient specialists to meet the applied research needs of the agricultural community.
+Research happens in areas where grant money can be found, rather than originating from production agriculture needs.
 Funding sources need to be available for research for production needs in a timely fashion.
 Funding for applied agricultural research should be supplied more through formula funding from USDA and less through competitive grant funding.